mohitpai/journey-optimizer.en/help/using/web/author-web.md

 ![](assets/web-designer-personalization.png)

 Use the **[!UICONTROL Offer decision]** component to insert [offers](../offers/get-started/starting-offer-decisioning.md) into your web pages.
+The process is the same as when [adding an offer to an email](../design/deliver-personalized-offers.md).
 It will leverage Decision Management to pick the best offer to deliver to your customers.
-[Learn more](../design/deliver-personalized-offers.md)

 ![](assets/web-designer-offer.png)